 This Best Practices for Using Pronouns handout provides resources and skills for faculty, staff, and students regarding using pronouns respectfully.

 Students, staff, faculty, and guests at Augsburg University can use the bathroom with which they identify.
-Augsburg also has gender-neutral restrooms available in nearly every building.
+Augsburg also has gender inclusive restrooms available in nearly every building.
 A listing along with a map can be found here.